kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 ### template file (Optional)

-As mentioned above, the most import part of an addon is an application, it can help you to install any resources to multi clusters.
-You can choose to write a `template.yaml` or `template.cue` file to define the application base framework, that's determine if you want to change some contents when enable an addon by parameters.
+Through the above introduction, we know that a very important part of an addon is resource description file that define the kubernetes resource objects that needs to be installed.
+You can write the `template file` (template.yaml or template.cue) or files below `resources/` dir to define these resources.
+These resources will be rendered into a KubeVela application, which applied to each cluster by the KubeVela controller.
+So the template file here can be used to define the basic framework of the application.
+You can use this file to describe the specific information of the application, for example: labels or annotations of the application, and of course you can directly add components, policies and set workflows in the template file.
+The type of template file can be YAML (template.yaml) or CUE (template.cue).

+Which to choose depends on whether you want to change the application by parameters when the addon is enabled.

 >Please notice: You can only choose one of `template.cue` or `template.yaml`, otherwise will report an error when enable the addon.

 #### template.yaml

-If you don't want change the application framework while enabling, a simple `template.yaml` is enough.
+If you don't want to change the resources when enabled, a simple `template.yaml` file is enough.
 For example:

 ```yaml
 apiVersion: core.oam.dev/v1beta1